yoshinorin/docker-gitbucket-orchestration/README.md

       - "3306:3306"
 ```

-You can connect MariaDB directory using by `3306` port.
+You can connect MySQL directory using by `3306` port.
 Also you can change port number.

 ### Other config